mshafieek/EdgeWiseCoupled-DBN/MATLAB_CODE2/README.txt

-This folder cobtains our Matlab implementation of the new edge-wise coupled (EWC) non-homogeneous dynamic Bayesian nework (NH-DBN) model.
+This folder contains our Matlab implementation of the new edge-wise coupled (EWC) non-homogeneous dynamic Bayesian nework (NH-DBN) model.

 The Matlab code is supplementary material for our paper: